On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-\subsection{Discussion}
+\subsubsection{Discussion}

-Federated learning and split learning are promising training schemes when applying these generative models to privacy-sensitive domains such as banking and healthcare.
-However, significant data leakage issues persist in the schemes.
-The defenses are noticeably lagging behind the attacks and also produce a significant privacy-utility trade-off.
-Encryption methods require significant computational resources, and the aggregated results are still vulnerable to attacks.
-Therefore, addressing data leakage remains an open problem.
+Federated learning and split learning are promising privacy-preserving training frameworks for DMs and LLMs.
+However, concerns about data leakage persist in these paradigms.
+The defenses are noticeably lagging behind the attacks and the privacy-utility trade-off remains a significant consideration.
+As a result, data leakage in these training paradigms remains an open problem.

-Diffusion models and LLMs have been empirically observed to inadvertently memorize and subsequently reproduce portions of their training data during the inference stage.
-This phenomenon tends to intensify when models are supplied with proper prompts that stimulate their latent memories of the training set.
-However, the prevailing methodologies for extracting data hinge on the computationally burdensome process of brute-force generation of numerous candidates.
-As a result, the severity of this reconstruction threat remains uncertain under realistic settings.
+Empirical results have shown that DMs and LLMs often memorize and reproduce parts of their training data.
+This can be intensified when models are supplied with proper prompts that activate their latent memories of the training set.
+However, current methods for extracting data rely on resource-intensive brute-force generation of candidates.
+In practical scenarios, the efficiency of these methods is a significant limiting factor.
+In juxtaposition, membership inference attacks on DMs and LLMs appear more feasible.
+Although membership inference attacks expose membership information, these attacks can also serve a benevolent purpose, such as utilizing them for auditing purposes.

-In juxtaposition, executing membership inference attacks on these models appears to be a more practical process.
-By querying the model a few times to ascertain whether a specified input was part of the training data, attackers can deduce sensitive membership information.
-However, membership inference poses a true threat only given access to the target model's training data, which is a significant barrier in practice.
-A promising research direction is co-opting such membership inference vulnerabilities for auditing purposes, e.g., whether a certain data point is forgotten by the model.